tlswg/tls13-spec/draft-ietf-tls-tls13.md

 indicated in the "supported_groups" extension and
 MUST NOT send a KeyShareEntry when using the "psk_ke" PskKeyExchangeMode.
-If a HelloRetryRequest was received by the client, the client MUST verify that the selected NamedGroup matches one that the client sent in its supported_groups extension and MUST abort the handshake with an "illegal_parameter" alert otherwise.
+If a HelloRetryRequest was received by the client, the client MUST verify that the selected NamedGroup in the ServerHello is the same as that in the HelloRetryRequest.
+If this check fails, the client MUST abort the handshake with an "illegal_parameter" alert.

 ####  Diffie-Hellman Parameters {#ffdhe-param}